 Consider Using the Foreign Tax Credit Instead

 Americans working abroad might find that the foreign tax credit might yield more advantageous results than the foreign earned income exclusion in certain situations.
-If you claim the foreign tax credit, you'll have taxable wages or net self-employment income that will provide you with an opportunity to fund an IRA in the U.S. It also provides a tax reduction in the U.S. based on taxes paid to the country where you work.
-You're taxed on this income so it's not excluded and you can receive the full benefit of contributing it to an IRA.
+If you claim the foreign tax credit, you'll have taxable wages or net self-employment income that will provide you with an opportunity to fund an IRA in the United States.
+It also provides a tax reduction in the United States based on taxes paid to the country where you work.
+You're taxed on this income so it is not excluded and you can receive the full benefit of contributing it to an IRA.